 Vision

-The Institute will serve as a resource for professional career development and research through the sponsorship of pipeline pathway development, workforce training, public symposia, publication of white papers, continuing education offerings, and public exposure of student work through the many community channels maintained by SARUP.
-The Institute will engage faculty and students from the Department of Architecture as well as solicit and involve fellows from among SARUP’s distinguished alumni base to formulate, direct and guide the activities of the Institute.
+The Design + Construction Initiative (DCI) will serve as a resource for professional career development and research through the sponsorship of pipeline pathway development, workforce training, public symposia, publication of white papers, continuing education offerings, and public exposure of student work through the many community channels maintained by SARUP.
+The Initiative will engage faculty and students from the Department of Architecture as well as solicit and involve fellows from among SARUP’s distinguished alumni base to formulate, direct and guide the activities of the Initiative.

-Key outcomes of the activities of the Institute are to:
+Key outcomes of the activities of the Initiative are to:

 • Engage in building a stronger and more diverse pipeline into architecture, construction, trades, and allied fields.